sensu/sensu-docs/content/sensu-go/6.3/api/enterprise/business-service-monitoring.md

 ### Example

-The following example demonstrates a request to the `/service-components/:service-component` API endpoint to update the service component `postgresql-1`.
+The following example demonstrates a request to the `/service-components/:service-component` API endpoint to update the service component `webservers`.

 {{< code shell >}}
 curl -X PUT \